lilyosah/tech-knowledgebase/Human Computer Interaction/Future of HCI.md

 ### Blurring lines between physical and digital spaces
 - 45% of teens say that they are online almost constantly
 - Augmented/virtual reality
+	- Lumilo telling statuses of students work in AR
+	- Brain sensor things to control robotic limbs